Kokoszsz/Cloth-Shop-Website/README.md

 All models are finished

 ###  grb_game ###
-Game created on unity engine on a very low stage of development.
+Game created in unity engine on a very low stage of development.
 Works has been abandoned due to the departure of an grapfic designer.
 Goal of this project was to learn basics of building games in unity.